Pet Sounds: Sleeve design and title

-In his memoir, Love wrote that Capitol organized the cover shoot after proposing the album title Our Freaky Friends, with the animals representing the "freaky friends".
-When asked about the cover's origin in 2016, Wilson could not remember who suggested the zoo.
-Jardine recalled that Pet Sounds had already been selected as the title prior to the shoot, initially misunderstanding "pet" as slang for romantic encounters, and attributed the final concept to Capitol's art department.
+In his memoir, Love wrote that Capitol had organized the cover shoot after proposing the album title Our Freaky Friends, with the animals representing the "freaky friends".
+Wilson later could not remember who suggested the zoo.
+Jardine recalled that Pet Sounds had already been selected as the title prior to the shoot, initially misunderstanding "pet" as slang for romantic encounters, attributing the final concept to Capitol's art department.
 Though some sources cite Remember the Zoo as a working title, this originated as a 1990s fan-created hoax.

 The cover photo was taken on February 10, 1966, by photographer George Jerman.
-Local KFMB-TV reporters filmed the shoot; their footage was lost until 2021.
+KFMB-TV reporters footage of this was lost until 2021.
 A San Diego Union report stated the group visited the zoo for their album Our Freaky Friends, with zoo staff initially objecting to the title but relenting when told animals were popular with teenagers.
 The Beach Boys had aimed to capitalize on this trend before the rock band the Animals, who had released an album titled Animal Tracks months earlier.
-The zoo banned the group, accusing them of mishandling animals, though the ban was later lifted.
+The zoo banned the group, accusing them of mishandling animals, though this was later lifted.

-During the March 1966 dog barking studio session for "Caroline, No", Brian proposed photographing Carl's horse at Western Studio, an exchange that was documented on tape.
-(Note: Brian asked Britz: "Hey, Chuck, is it possible we can bring a horse in here without ... if we don't screw everything up?", to which an audibly startled Britz responds, "I beg your pardon?", with Brian then pleading, "Honest to God, now, the horse is tame and everything!")
-Brian later told biographer Byron Preiss the album was named "after the dogs ...
-That was the whole idea".
-Love credited himself with coining the title Pet Sounds, a claim Wilson and Jardine endorsed in 2016.
-Love recalled suggesting the title in a studio hallway, inspired by the zoo photos and animal sounds on the record."
-Wilson consulted Asher, who disapproved, feeling that the title had "trivialized what we had accomplished".

-Carl stated in 1996 that he was uncertain who devised the title, but recalled that it originated from Brian's concept of compiling his favorite musical "pet sounds", remarking, "It was hard to think of a name for the album, because you sure couldn't call it Shut Down Vol. 3.
+Love recalled suggesting the title in a studio hallway, inspired by the zoo photos and animal sounds on the record.
+Carl recalled in 1996 that the title originated from Brian's concept of compiling his favorite "pet" sounds: "It was hard to think of a name for the album, because you sure couldn't call it Shut Down Vol. 3.
 (Note: In the 1990s, Brian attributed the title to Carl.)
-Brian also suggested the name paid homage to Phil Spector through shared initials (PS).
-Wilson's 1991 memoir claims the title was inspired by Love dismissively asking, "Who's gonna hear this shit?
-The ears of a dog?"—a statement Love denied in 2016.
+Brian, in the 1970s, told biographer Byron Preiss the album was named for "the dogs", and later suggested the name paid homage to Phil Spector through shared initials (PS).
+His 1991 memoir claims the title was inspired by Love dismissively asking, "Who's gonna hear this shit?
+The ears of a dog?"; Love denied this.
+Asher recalled disapproving the title when consulted by Wilson, feeling that it had "trivialized what we had accomplished".